Tonnie-Dev/Yummies/README.md

 ## Deployment

-These are the key parameters for Yummies
+These are the key parameters for Yummies:

 | Parameter      | Value  |
 |----------------|--------|